NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

   setting the `NVQPP_LD_PATH` environment variable to point to it; for example `export NVQPP_LD_PATH=ld`.

-The remaining section in this document list additional runtime dependencies that are not included in the migrated assets and are needed to use some of the CUDA Quantum features and components, install the CUDA Quantum runtime dependencies listed in the remaining sections on the host system.
+The remaining sections in this document list additional runtime dependencies that are not included in the migrated assets and are needed to use some of the CUDA Quantum features and components, install the CUDA Quantum runtime dependencies listed in the remaining sections on the host system.

-CUDA Runtime libraries
+CUDA Runtime Libraries
 +++++++++++++++++++++++++++++++

 To use GPU-acceleration in CUDA Quantum you will need to install the necessary